jdfessler18/nfl_analyzer_extension/README.md

 ## Fantasy Football Analyzer Chrome Extension by Jacob Fessler
+A Chrome extension to load, display, and analyze rosters from any ESPN Fantasy Football league.

 ### Dependencies:

 This project makes use of Bootstrap and its dependencies jQuery and Popper.